 The LIPF present in the ADMF provisions the IRI-POIs and the CC-TF present in the NFs with the intercept related data.
 The LI_X1 interfaces between the LIPF and the UPF is to monitor the user plane data.

-NOTE: The CC-POI present in the NEF is not shown in Figure A.1-1 but will be present if intercept of those services is supported.
+NOTE: The CC-POI present in the NEF is not shown in figure A.1-1 but will be present if intercept of those services is supported.

 NEXT CHANGE